Micah 5

 - John 10:11I am the good shepherd: the good shepherd giveth his life for the sheep.The Shepherd who will “feed” the flock (v.
 4) named in person - the good shepherd who lays down His life.

-- Ephesians 2:14For he is our peace, who hath made both one, and hath broken down the middle wall of partition between us.The promise of verse 5 fulfilled - not a peace He merely brings, but a peace He Himself is.
+- Ephesians 2:14For he is our peace, who hath made both one, and hath broken down the middle wall of partition between us.The promise of verse 5 fulfilled - this man shall be the peace, which He is in His own person (Eph.
+2:14).

 - Luke 2:14Glory to God in the highest, and on earth peace, good will toward men.The angels announce over Bethlehem's fields the peace this Ruler would be (v.
 5).